matomo-org/developer-documentation/docs/4.x/tracking-optout.md

 ### When should I choose this opt-out form type?

 When the opt-out must work for visitors who block third party scripts and domains.

+## Testing your opt-out

+It's important to test the opt-out form once it has been added to your site.
+Each website is different and there is always the possibility that existing scripts on the page may interfere with the opt-out form code or that other incompatibilities exist.

+To ensure that your opt-out is working properly with your website it is recommended to perform the following quick test after adding the opt-out code.

+- Browse to the website page with the opt-out form.
+- Once the page has loaded you should see the opt-out box.
+- Unchecking the checkbox to opt-out should show the opted-out message.
+- Checking the checkbox to opt-in should show the opted-in message.

 ## Legacy iFrame Opt-out